 The 40-acre parcel — which includes a 3,100-square-foot house where Noyes resides — had just come on the market when Noyes viewed it in 2010.
-The now 66-year-old was close to retiring from her job at the U.S. Navy Bangor Submarine Base in Silverdale back then — where she had worked for 25 years as deputy accountability officer — and had been scouting for a place to live for herself and her horses.
+She was close to retiring from her job at the U.S. Navy Bangor Submarine Base in Silverdale back then — where she had worked for 25 years as deputy accountability officer — and had been scouting for a place to live for herself and her horses.

 When she saw the Oakville land, her search ended.
 Even at first glance, Noyes knew the damaged acreage had potential.
 She could see through the clear-cut and past the “wall-to wall” fields of invasive 5-foot-high Canadian thistle.